Glasgow-College-UESTC/ip-lectures/2024_lecture_FM_3.md

 # Superheterodyne Receivers

-- Downconverting to IF allows us to use sensitive amplifiers
+- Down converting to IF allows us to use sensitive amplifiers
 - Bandpass filter is <span style="color:red"> very hard </span>to design at RF
 - Commonly used in many broadcast systems